biocypher/open-targets/README.md

 ```

 ## Code Generation

-This repository uses code generation (powered by [jinja](https://jinja.palletsprojects.com/en/stable/)) to generate scripts such as the Open Targets data schema represented in Python classes.
-The code generation scripts are located under `code_generation`. `*.jinja` files are templates for the generated scripts, and each template has its corresponding script generated in the same directory.
+This repository uses code generation (powered by
+[jinja](https://jinja.palletsprojects.com/en/stable/)) to generate scripts such
+as the Open Targets data schema represented in Python classes.
+The code
+generation scripts are located under `code_generation`. `*.jinja` files are
+templates for the generated scripts, and each template has its corresponding
+script generated in the same directory.

 ## Future Plans
 - Implement cloud streaming to eliminate the need for local dataset storage
 - Develop a codeless mode for defining node/edge definitions in JSON/YAML files
+- Support Open Targets metadata migration to Croissant ML
 - Extend beyond Open Targets data to support various tabular data formats
 - Create a comprehensive set of scientifically meaningful node/edge definitions and knowledge graph schemas

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request or create an Issue if you discover any problems.
+Please feel free to submit a Pull Request or create
+an Issue if you discover any problems.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for
+details.